nephio-project/docs/content/en/docs/guides/install-guides/_index.md

 ### Following the progress of the installation on the GCE

 To watch the progress of the installation, you need to allow approximately 30 seconds for Nephio to reach a network-accessible state.
-Then log in with ssh and investigate the script execution using
+Then log in with SSH and investigate the script execution using
 tail:

 ```bash